SetoAira/jekyll_laptext/README.md

 When lapped texts are open, you can see "-" button. "-" button is clicked then lapped texts hide.

 ## usage
 First, put lapText.rb on your `_plugin` folder.
-Put lapText.css on your project folder, and load on header of html file.
+Put laptext.css on your project folder, and load on header of html file.
-Of course, you can rewrite lapText.css.
+Of course, you can rewrite laptext.css.

 ### Liquid Tag
 ```